Funekyo/Ujiki/README.md

 ***有時記 ujiki*** - *"chronicles of time being for a while"*

-**Welcome!** This project explores how AI tools can assist in reading, translating, and reflecting on Zen Master Dōgen’s poetry—without replacing human interpretation.
-It tests how machines can support precision, ambiguity, and presence within poetic language.
+**Welcome!**

+This is a documentation and presentation of how I render Zen Master Dōgen's poetry.

-Through poetry, I focus on virtue, linguistic analysis, structured data output, translation, and verbal & visual creative rendering—all for unearthing ancient stillness in the turmoil of the now.
+By using legacy sources and AI tools for my renderings, I focus on virtue, linguistic analysis, structured data output, translation, and verbal & visual creative rendering—all for cultivating stillness in the turmoil of the now.

 I treat LLMs as automation tools for structural tasks (flashcards, spreadsheets, and similar tools) but not for automating understanding.
-There, I test its application as a lens to support human insight, poetic presence, and creative work.
+There, I test its application as a lens to support human insight, poetic presence, and creative work—without replacing personal intimacy.

-I treat AI is symbolically as an assistant, as a way to explore semantic space through prompt and response, grounded in the dialogue between the user and the data of collective human language.

 I compare AI-generated responses with human references—beyond redundancy—to observe where they converge and diverge.
-I then merge these insights into poetry that resonates with the Dharma as I understand it.
+I then merge these insights into poetry that channels the Dharma as I understand it.

 In addition to poetic musings, you will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI, along with the tools I've built.

 Each poem is a site of recursive, temporal, and ever-whimsical failure.

 I hope they will give you a reason to pause and breathe in joyful ease. :)

 > *"I relay to the east the sacred way of elders from the west:*
 > *Fishing the moon, plowing the clouds, admiring the ancient tempest;*